Ed Evanko: Education and career

 He earned a Bachelor of Arts at the University of Manitoba, where he was Marc Antony in "Julius Caesar" among other productions, appeared at Rainbow Stage, and on CBC Television and CBC Radio.
 His Broadway debut gained him a Theatre World Award, a New Jersey Drama Critics Award and a Los Angeles Ovation Award nomination.
 He recorded Broadway albums for Capitol, RCA, an album for Decca, and three for Destiny Records.
 He appeared at all the major Ukrainian festivals in Canada and the USA, and promoted Ukrainian music by singing on many occasions at the Ukrainian Institute and at Lincoln Center in New York City.
 He was also a member of the Stratford Festival company for three seasons in the early 1960s and late 1970s.

 Rome

-He did his academic and spiritual formation at the Pontificio Collegio Beda in Rome, at St. Josaphat Seminary and Catholic University in Washington, DC, and at Holy Spirit Ukrainian Catholic Seminary and St. Paul University in Ottawa.
-He was a Ukrainian Greek Catholic (Eastern Rite, vs. Latin Rite).
+He did his academic and spiritual formation at the Pontificio Collegio Beda in Rome, at St. Josaphat Ukrainian Catholic Seminary and at The Catholic University of America (both in Washington D.C., and at Holy Spirit Ukrainian Catholic Seminary and St. Paul University in Ottawa.
 He completed his Master of Arts in Theology degree (Eastern Christian Studies concentration) in the spring of 2005, and began to serve in the Archeparchy of Winnipeg.
 He entered the priesthood in his sixties and was practicing as a travelling priest in rural Manitoba.
 He then moved out to the West Coast for a brief spell, before returning to Manitoba.